FabricMC/fabric-docs/develop/entities/first-entity.md

 Each part is added with an offset point which is the origin for all of the transformations applied to that part.
 All other coordinates in the model part are measured relative to this offset point.

-::: info
+::: warning

-The higher Y values in the model, the lower you are in the entity.
+Higher Y values in the model correspond to the **bottom** of the entity.
 This is the reverse compared to in-game coordinates.

 :::